rastko909/frothies/README.md

   belongs_to :user, optional: true belongs_to :vendor, optional: true

-## 14.Provide your database schema design.
+## 14. Provide your database schema design.

 *Screenshot of Entity Relationship Diagram (ERD)*

 ![Screenshot of ERD](images/ERD_Final.png)

-## 15.Provide User stories for your App.
+## 15. Provide User stories for your App.

 We created user stories for two types of users
 - a buyer